GrosSacASac/DOM99/CONTRIBUTING.md

  * explain the philosophy that dom99 is really low level API and is made to be encapsulated inside a framework that give better developer experience.
 Show how to do it inside create-dom99-app
- * provide an optional wrapper for the API that seems to scales better for large teams
  * compare values before updating ? with data-compare-before ?
  * explain better where dom99 comes from and what differentiates it
  * Create a better documentation experience
- * Extract IE artefacts from core and put these in polyfills/extensions
  * make better link to components folder in the documentation
  * Define typical process of creating and composing with custom elements
- * ie seems to fill forms after script executes and load (onload ?)
+ * IE seems to fill forms after script executes and load (onload ?)
  * http://localhost:8080/examples/limited.html cannot set -4 in globalv
- * make a full stack creation template, (like create react app)
-    * also explain how to scale to a big team
-        * import export templates (<script type="module"> or <link rel="import">)
-    * webpack
-    * minifier, transpiler, etc
  * better explain the strengths and weaknesses of the library
  * see how checking for equality before assigning textContent affects performance
  * further explore and document best practices for
     * keyboard shortcuts, (acceskey, keydown listener), gamepad support